-Naming is hard 🙂 Currently the migration of the codebase to the .NET Core framework goes under the codename project Unicore.
+Currently the migration of the codebase to the .NET Core framework goes under the codename project Unicore.
 The latest major release of the framework comes with a name change; What was previously .NET Core (versions 1 - 4), is now called .NET 5.
-We haven’t decided on the product name for the final release just yet but the discussion is ongoing.
-We’re listening to our community that have brought up some great points on this, especially as we have announced the move to “proper” semantic versioning for Umbraco CMS.
+We have decided, after some great feedback from community and partners, to stick with the well-known Umbraco naming scheme.
+So it will be no surprise that the next major release will be Umbraco 9, seems to be the logical sucessor to Umbraco 8.
+Do note that with release og Umbraco 9 we are miving to “proper” semantic versioning for Umbraco CMS.

 Can I test Umbraco on .NET Core?